mluzarow/IMDBInfoGrabber/README.md

 # IMDBInfoGrabber
 Grabs information from IMDB through OMDB.
 Goes through IMDB IDs, START_ID through END_ID, and saves all IDs with a valid IMDB_Rating component.
-Built in support of an Android app.
+Built to support of an Android app.